 for all $\alpha\in{_{r^{\infty}}\Br(X)}$, where $_{r^{\infty}}\Br(X)$ denotes the $r$-primary part of the Brauer group. \end{problem}

 The main global result of which we are aware is for surfaces over algebraically closed fields, where $\per=\ind$ by Lieblich~\cite{lieblich_twisted_2008}.
-Although, the argument of Saltman mentioned above reduces the problem for smooth varieties over algebraically closed fields to their function fields.
+Additionally, the above-mentioned argument of Saltman reduces the problem for smooth varieties over algebraically closed fields to their function fields.

-It is worth noting here the example of Kresch~\cite{kresch_hodge_2003} which uses Hodge theory and singular cohomology to give period $2$ classes on certain complex threefolds which are not representable by quaternion algebras.
-Our topological period-index theorem is orthogonal to his example, as the classes he constructs vanish in $\Hoh^3(X,\ZZ)$.

 Our theorems~\ref{thm:bound} and~\ref{thm:toperind} give a solution to this problem for finite CW-complexes.
-In dimension $4$ a stronger bound than ours is possible via a direct argument using the Atiyah-Hirzebruch spectral sequence.
+In dimension $4$ a stronger bound than ours is possible via a direct argument using the Atiyah--Hirzebruch spectral sequence.